ZackeryRSmith/bongocat-plus/README.md

 <a name="top"></a>

 > [!NOTE]
-These builds may be passing, but the state of the refactor is not current with the in-dev branch
+the state of the refactor is not current with the in-dev branch

 <!-- PROJECT LOGO -->
 <br/>